legluondunet/MyLittleLutrisScripts/L.A.Noire/README.md

-# RollerCoaster Tycoon 3 - Steam
+# L.A.Noire - Steam

 Description:
-This script will help you to play "RollerCoaster Tycoon 3" Steam edition with support for modern computer configuration.
+This script will facilitate you install of this game on Linux OS:
+"L.A.Noire" Steam edition.
 During install please let all options by default.
-Big thanks to people who gave their time to permit us playing this game in the best conditions.
+Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux platform.

 Technical notes:
+This game is fully playable on Linux with this Lutris script, but read carefully:
-Known issues: no music or cinematics.
+- Known issues:
+* Steam is not fully usable, app could blink, but it's not important, it's just installed to launch the game.
+* If you loose mouse cursor during game or when you sign in to your Rockstar Social Club account, just press "shift"+"tab" to launch Steam overlay and your mouse cursor will come back.
+* This game is very capricious and unstable, it supports only a specific Wine and  DXVK version, I advice you to not change the ones set by default by this script.
+For the same raison, save oftenly your game party.
+*This game does not work in DirectX 9 mode with Wine for the moment, only DirectX 11 mode.
+*You will need a good hardware config to play this game.
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/